djgroen/FabFlee/doc/FabFlee.md

 To perform sensitivity analysis on input parameters, use ``~/FabSim3/plugins/FabFlee/flee_easyvvuq.py`` script, which has two main functions:

 - run_flee_easyvvuq allows to run SA for parameter exploration
-- analyse_flee_easyvvuq provides analysis of obtained results.
+- analyse_flee_easyvvuq provides an analysis of the obtained results.

 There are six main input parameters in multiscale migration prediction, such as max_move_speed, conflict_move_chance, camp_move_chance, default_move_chance, camp_weight and conflict_weight, to analyse using Sobol's method and stochastic collocation.